allenai/amti/readme.md

     Commands:
-      create_batch  Create a batch of HITs using DEFINITION_DIR... delete_batch  Delete the batch of HITs defined in... extract_xml   Extract XML data from assignments in... review_batch  Review the batch of HITs defined in... save_batch    Save results from the batch of HITs defined...
+      create_batch  Create a batch of HITs using DEFINITION_DIR... delete_batch  Delete the batch of HITs defined in... expire_batch  Cancel (expire) a batch of open HITs defined in... extract_xml   Extract XML data from assignments in... review_batch  Review the batch of HITs defined in... save_batch    Save results from the batch of HITs defined...